Guardian angel: Judaism

-In the Hebrew Bible and Old Testament
+In the Hebrew Bible

-The guardian angel concept is present in the books of the Hebrew Bible and the Old Testament, and its development is well marked.
+The guardian angel concept is present in the books of the Hebrew Bible, and its development is well marked.
 These books described God's angels as his ministers who carried out his behests, and who were at times given special commissions, regarding men and mundane affairs.

 In Genesis 18–19, angels not only acted as the executors of God's wrath against the cities of the plain, but they delivered Lot from danger; in Exodus 32:34, God said to Moses: "my angel shall go before thee."
 The story of Tobias concerns the angel Archangel Raphael guiding and aiding its primary character.
 Psalm 91:11 reads: "For He will command His angels concerning you to guard you in all your ways" (Cf. Psalm 33:8 and 34:5 — 34:7 and 35:6 in Protestant Bibles).

-The belief that angels can be guides and intercessors for men can be found in Job 33:23-26, and in Daniel 10:13 angels seem to be assigned to certain countries.
+The belief that angels can be guides and intercessors for men can be found in Job 33:23–26, and in Daniel 10:13 angels seem to be assigned to certain countries.
 In this latter case, the "prince of the kingdom of Persia" contends with Gabriel.
 The same verse mentions "Michael, one of the chief princes".